 Dean, Student Success

-A large array of student services offices report to Dr. Elena Sandoval-Lucero, all with the overriding mission of helping students enroll and successfully graduate.
-Coordination between the Center for Outreach and Recruitment and the student success offices, including first year experience and transition; scholar support and programming; TRiO student support services; and accessibility services all focus on strategies related to student enrollment, retention, success, and completion.
-Elena joined CCA in January 2011 but has worked in higher education for over 20 years in several student service areas including recruitment, admissions, financial aid, academic advising, continuing education, and TRiO SSS.
+Dr. Elena Sandoval-Lucero is the college’s Dean of Student Success, and is currently serving as the Interim Vice President of Student Affairs.
+As the chief student affairs officer, she oversees all aspects of the offices that provide services and programming to support enrollment, student success, and student life at the college.
+Sandoval-Lucero has served the college for 21/2 years in the Division of Student Affairs.
+In her role as Dean, a large array of student affairs offices report to her, all with the overriding mission of helping students enroll and successfully graduate.
+Coordination between the Center for Outreach and Recruitment, the Student Success Center, and the Accessibility Services Office all focus on strategies related to student enrollment, retention, success, and completion.
+Sandoval-Lucero was instrumental in reorganizing all the cohort-based student retention programs into one Student Success Center that offers intrusive advising, tutoring and transfer programming to students with a focus on retention, graduation and transfer.
+Sandoval-Lucero joined CCA in January 2011 but has worked in higher education for over 20 years in several student affairs areas including recruitment, admissions, financial aid, academic advising, continuing education, and TRiO programs.
 She has also been a faculty member in education.
-Elena came to CCA from the Auraria campus where she worked for 18 years at both Metropolitan State College of Denver and University of Colorado-Denver.
-Elena is a Colorado native but also has lived in Oregon, Michigan, and Virginia.
+Elena came to CCA from the Auraria campus where she worked for 18 years at both Metropolitan State University of Denver and University of Colorado-Denver.

 Executive Director, Grants and Planning